RhysU/ar/README.rst

    Sample turbulent total energy RMS fluctuation data and optimal coefficients found by automatically by ARMASA [Broersen2002].

+*WuleYalker.tex*
+   A derivation of some equations closely connected with the Yule--Walker system.

 *Collomb_Burg.pdf*
    For posterity, a copy of [Collomb2009].